Z-80 SoftCard: Overview

-Introduced in 1980 as Microsoft's first hardware product, and bundled with the Microsoft BASIC programming language, the Z-80 SoftCard is an Apple II processor card that enables the Apple II to run CP/M, an operating system from Digital Research.
+Released on April 2, 1980 as Microsoft's first hardware product, the Z-80 SoftCard is an Apple II processor card that enables the Apple II to run CP/M, an operating system from Digital Research.
 This gives Apple II users access to many more business applications, including compilers and interpreters for several high-level languages.
 CP/M, one of the earliest cross-platform operating systems, is easily adaptable to a wide range of auxiliary chips and peripheral hardware, but it requires an Intel 8080-compatible CPU, which the Zilog Z80 is, but which the Apple's CPU, the MOS Technology 6502, is not.
 The SoftCard has a Zilog Z80 CPU plus some 74LS00 series TTL chips to adapt that processor's bus to the Apple bus.
-As CP/M requires contiguous memory from address zero, which the Apple II doesn't have; addresses are translated in order to move non-RAM areas to the top of memory.
+As CP/M requires contiguous freely usable RAM from address zero - which the Apple II does not have, since its own 6502 CPU's call stack and zero page and its text mode screen memory cannot be outside the lowest 4 KiB of RAM - addresses are translated in order to move reserved-RAM and non-RAM areas to the top of memory.
+The card was bundled with CP/M and the Microsoft BASIC programming language.

 History

 The SoftCard was Paul Allen's idea.
 Its original purpose was to simplify porting Microsoft's computer-language products to the Apple II.
 The SoftCard was developed by Tim Paterson of Seattle Computer Products (SCP).
 SCP built prototypes, Don Burtis of Burtronix redesigned the card, and California Computer Systems manufactured it for Microsoft.
 Unsure whether the card would sell, Microsoft first demonstrated it publicly at the West Coast Computer Faire in March 1980.

 Microsoft also released a version for the Apple IIe, the Premium Softcard IIe.
-The card has functionality equivalent to the Extended 80-Column Text Card, including its 64 kB RAM, so would save money for users who wanted CP/M capability, additional memory, and 80-column text.
+The card has functionality equivalent to the Extended 80-Column Text Card, including its 64 KB RAM, so would save money for users who wanted CP/M capability, additional memory, and 80-column text.
+Its 2.26 BIOS has fewer bugs than the earlier card's, the CPU is three times faster, 32K of RAM is used as a CP/M print spooler, and the card uses its own firmware for 80-column display that is faster than Apple's.